Neuro-Robotic-Touch-Laboratory/Energy-Efficient-Touch-Localization/doc/examples.rst

 This page demonstrates two examples of how the implemented code can be used:

-- :ref:`Simulation of SNN`: a network of adaptive LIF neurons is simulated for 10 seconds.
+- :ref:`Simulation of SNN`: a network consisting of two populations of adaptive LIF neurons is simulated over a duration of 10 seconds.
 - :ref:`Training of SNN`: a three-layer spiking neural network (SNN) with LIF neurons is trained to solve the XOR problem.

 The configuration files required to run these examples are provided in the ``src/build`` and ``src/build/example`` directories.